InFog/evaldojunior.com/_posts/2015-02-26-composer-global.md

 ---

 A few time ago PHP developers could have global libraries installed via PEAR.
-Ok, we still can still some things via PEAR, but this distribution method is being replaced by Composer.
+Ok, we still can install some things via PEAR, but this distribution method is being deprecated and replaced by [Composer](https://getcomposer.org).

-Usually Composer is used to install local dependencies for each project, but I guess not everyone knows it can also be used to install global dependencies, commands and libraries.

-I usually keep global installations for commands, like PHPUnit and PHPCPD.
+Usually Composer is used to install local dependencies for each project, but I guess not everyone know it can also be used to install global dependencies, commands and libraries.
+I'm not sure if using composer to install global dependencies for production environment is a good idea, I usually keep global installations for commands, like PHPUnit and PHPCPD.

-PHPCPD is a tool used to find duplicated code and you usualy don't need to have it in the dependencies for each project.
+PHPCPD is a tool used to find duplicated code and you usually don't need to have it in the dependencies for each project.

 So, here is my recipe on how to use composer to install global commands.